 Hopefully you now feel ready to take better photos with your compact camera!
 Before you go though, I did want to share some more guides we’ve written on the subject of photography which I think will help you on your photography journey.

-- We similar guides for how to use a DSLR camera, and how to use a mirrorless camera, which you might find interesting too.
+- We have similar guides for how to use a DSLR camera, and how to use a mirrorless camera, which you might find interesting too.
 We also have a guide to how a DSLR works

 - Knowing how to compose a great photo is a key photography skill.
 See our guide to composition in photography for lots of tips on this subject